Stakeholder Engagement

 Our Approach

 LIXIL has positioned improving the quality of people’s daily lives and solving social issues through active engagement with stakeholders as one of our material issues.
-We are committed to proactively engaging in dialogue with all of our stakeholders, including customers, business partners, members of the communities where our operational facilities are located, shareholders and investors, and our employees and their families, to collect and reflect their opinions in our business operations and corporate social responsibility activities.
+We are committed to proactively engaging in dialogue with all of our stakeholders, including customers, business partners, members of the communities where our operational facilities are located, shareholders and investors, and our employees and their families, and engaging in business activities that have a greater positive impact on society.

 Our System

 LIXIL’s Impact Strategy Committee consists of the executive officers and leaders from corporate functions and our business units.
-The committee deliberates on the impacts upon different stakeholders as well as on our community development for and cooperation with stakeholders as it promotes sustainability initiatives.
+The committee promotes sustainability initiatives, taking into account the impacts on different stakeholders as well as our community development for and cooperation with stakeholders.
 Our business units also respond to and partner with a diverse range of stakeholders.

 Key Stakeholder Engagement